-Here is all you need to know to make kombucha at home!
-You'll see that it's easy, quick and delicious.
+Here's everything you need to know to make your own kombucha at home!

 - Makes 3 liters of kombucha

 - Wide opening glass jar (4 liters or more)

 - Cotton filter and elastic to secure around the mouth

 - 1 kombucha scoby and its liquid culture (~350ml)

 - 200g sugar (1 cup)